Last chance to vote in Channelwise Awards survey - IT-Online

-The next few days are the last chance for reseller partners to vote in the Channelwise Awards, that recognise and salute the cream of our industry.
+Today is the last day for reseller partners to vote in the Channelwise Awards, that recognise and salute the cream of our industry.

-Voting has been extended, and will close at midnight on this Thursday, 7 March 2019.
+Voting will close at midnight tonight (7 March 2019), after which votes will be tallied and audited, with the industry awards taking place on 3 April.

 The annual awards are based on the valued and trusted opinion of South Africa’s reseller community.